Freely-Given-org/Biblelator/Documentation/Installation.md

         a.
 Download HebrewLexicon with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future corrected versions.
         b.
-Without Git, download the current version HebrewLexicon as a ZIP file and unzip the file in the first/top Biblelator folder Either way, you should end up with a new folder called HebrewLexicon inside your Biblelator folder from step #3.
+Without Git, download the current version HebrewLexicon as a ZIP file and unzip the file in the first/top BiblelatorFiles folder (then remove -master from the folder name).
+    Either way, you should end up with a new folder called HebrewLexicon inside your BiblelatorFiles folder from step #3.

 7. Install morhgnt Greek Strongs info.